hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1312_chapter_iii.md

 potentiality.

-Another day coming at sunrise when the snows could be seen, dawn-lighted, from the garden, it was Shiva and Umâ on whom he dwelt — and that was Shiva up there, the white snow-peaks, and the light that fell upon Him was the Mother of the World!
+Another day coming at sunrise when the snows could be seen, dawn-lighted, from the garden, it was Shiva and Umā on whom he dwelt — and that was Shiva up there, the white snow-peaks, and the light that fell upon Him was the Mother of the World!
 For a thought on which at this time he was dwelling much was that God is the Universe — not within